princej-76/tools/README.md

-# Oneliners tool install commands for terminal.
+# Oneliner tool install commands for terminal.
 # JUST COPY AND PASTE